 3. Go bespoke for the ultimate experience

-Just as when choosing between soundbar and surround sound system, there is no one size fits all answer to the perfect home theater system.
-Each option has its own pros and cons, and depends on your space, budget and requirements.
-Which is why a bespoke option is likely to be most satisfactory.
+Just as when choosing between a soundbar or surround sound system, there is no one size fits all answer to the perfect home theater system.
+Each option has its own pros and cons and depends on your space, budget, and requirements.
+This is why a bespoke option is likely to be most satisfactory.

 4. Plan ahead

 Ideally, you would think about how to create a home theater at the top of the renovation before you'd done any plastering or painting, or perfecting.
 “Physically installing a speaker is in many ways the easy bit of any home cinema installation as the tricky work goes on behind the scenes," Gary says.
 "This is where forward planning helps - and thinking about your home technology as part of your renovations, not just a fun afterthought - as running cables and power throughout a property is much more difficult if you’ve already decorated.”

 If you're not planning a full refurb but still want a great theater experience, you may be better investing in one of the best 85 inch TVs instead.